cactus-collective/cactus-collective.github.io/ideas-workshop.md

 ## WHY ONLY UK PARTICIPANTS?

-This event is funded by [The National Lottery Community Fund](https://www.tnlcommunityfund.org.uk/) with the requirement to support the UK intersectional feminists’ tech community.
+This event is funded by [The National Lottery Community Fund](https://www.tnlcommunityfund.org.uk/) with the requirement to support the UK intersectional feminist tech community.
 We will run this workshop again for a broader community if this event is successful and we see there is interest.